man laying bricks blue sky

 2. Do You Have References or Examples of Your Work?

 Subcontractors can be scary.
 Some contractors cut corners in this department or hire questionable subcontractors, but fortunately for you, they also operate based on reputation.
-Make sure you hire someone from the local area who depends on that positive word-of-mouth to continue working, but ask your contractor who they’ll be subcontracting to and how many times they’ve worked with them in the past.

 4. Where Do You Get Your Material?

 Talking to the owners or operators of your potential contractor’s suppliers can not only give you a good idea of the quality of your contractor, but help you understand the value of the material itself and whether or not it matches your preferences.
-If your contractor is open and upfront about where he gets his materials, that’s a good sign he’s a reputable operator.

 Image source